UglyBob79/daytime/README.md

 `evening` | False | Evening slot of the day
 `night` | False | Night slot of the day

-**Note:** These slots and their names can be overriden by the slot configuration.
+**Note:** These slots and their names can be overriden by adding a `slots` section to the app configuration.

 #### Slot configuration